-At right is a list of common backyard birds and the pests they eat.
+Below is a list of common backyard birds and the pests they eat.
 But first, a few tips on how to make your yard bird-friendly during the spring and summer months.

 Below is a list of common backyard birds and some of the insect pests they eat.
 Next time you see or hear a bird in your yard, you can breathe a sigh of relief, knowing that they're on your side, helping you keep your garden healthy and looking good.